TED (conference): Pricing

-Frank Swain, a journalist, refused to participate in a TEDx event without getting paid.
-He said that it is unacceptable that TED, which is a non-profit organization, charges TED attendees $6,000 but prohibits organisers of the smaller, independently organized TEDx events from paying anything to speakers.
-Speakers and performers at official TED events are not compensated for their talks.

-Sarah Lacy of BusinessWeek and TechCrunch wrote in 2010 that TED attendees complained of elitism from a "hierarchy of parties throughout the LA-area with strict lists and security" after the sessions.
-She gave TED credit for making talks free online or live streamed.
+Sarah Lacy of BusinessWeek and TechCrunch wrote in 2010 that TED attendees complained of elitism from a "hierarchy of parties throughout the LA area with strict lists and security" after the sessions.
+She gave credit for freely live-streaming and posting videos of its talks.

 TED Talk content

-Disagreements have also occurred between TED speakers and organizers.
+Disagreements have occurred between TED speakers and organizers.
 In her 2010 TED Talk, comedian Sarah Silverman referred to adopting a "retarded" child.
-TED organizer Chris Anderson objected via his Twitter account, leading to a Twitter skirmish between them.
+TED organizer Chris Anderson objected via his Twitter account, leading to a conflict between them conducted over Twitter.

 Also in 2010, statistician Nassim Taleb called TED a "monstrosity that turns scientists and thinkers into low-level entertainers, like circus performers".
 He claimed TED curators did not initially post his talk "warning about the financial crisis" on their site on purely cosmetic grounds.

-In May 2012, venture capitalist Nick Hanauer spoke at TED University, challenging the belief that top income earners in America are the engines of job creation.
+In May 2012, venture capitalist Nick Hanauer spoke at TED University, challenging the belief that top income earners in America were the engines of job creation.
 TED attracted controversy when it chose not to post Hanauer's talk on their website.
 His talk analysed the top rate of tax versus unemployment and economic equality.
-TED was accused of censoring the talk by not posting it on the website.
+TED was accused of censoring the talk by not posting it.

-On May 7, 2012, Chris Anderson, the curator of TED, in an email to Hanauer, commented on his decision and took issue with several of Hanauer's assertions in the talk, including the idea that businesspeople are not job creators.
-He also made clear his aversion to the "political" nature of the talk.
+On May 7, 2012, TED curator Chris Anderson, in an email to Hanauer, commented on his decision and took issue with several of Hanauer's assertions in the talk, including the idea that businesspeople were not job creators.
+He also made clear his aversion to the talk's "political nature".